Core Speech-Language Pathology Program

 Absolutely.
 The Core Speech-Language Pathology program is in session every quarter, including Summer quarter.
 Breaks in your program greatly complicate your plan of study and preclude the careful planning that has gone into matching your classroom experiences with your clinical training.

 The degree is conferred (a) after the successful completion of all didactic and practicum requirements (minimum 8 quarters), and (b) upon successful completion of the master’s thesis requirements where applicable.

 Clinic & Internships

 Can I do practica at off-site placements instead of at the UW Speech & Hearing Clinic?

-In general, no. In the Core Speech-Language Pathology Program, clinical education and practica are completed at the UW Speech &Hearing Clinic, with one rotation through the UW Center for Human Disability and Development.
-Only the pre-internships and internships are completed at off-site facilities.
+In general, no. In the Core Speech-Language Pathology Program, clinical education and practica are completed at the UW Speech & Hearing Clinic, with one rotation through the UW Center for Human Disability and Development.
+Only the pre-internships and internships are completed at off-site, community facilities.

 When do I do my internship?

 Most students complete their internship during the Spring quarter of their second year, although some complete their internship during Summer quarter of their second year.
 Internship scheduling involves a variety of factors but importantly, a student must complete all prerequisite practica at the UW Speech & Hearing Clinic and the Center for Human Disability and Development prior to beginning a full-time Internship.

 Do I get to choose my internship site?

 Our faculty internship coordinators schedule all offsite practica and internships.
 However, student interests and input are solicited and integrated into the decision-making process.
 Designated faculty work to match student interests with the best available community site and clinical supervisor.
 Assignments are ultimately made by the internship/fieldwork coordinators, but are guided by the emphasis path chosen by each student.
 In addition, depending on the number of students interested in a particular site —from our graduate programs and others—students may be required to interview for an internship.